 Apples, brambles, greens, beans and peas, root vegetables, tomatoes, flowers for display in the home, and numerous other fresh treats were likely grown and stored in the root cellar to support the house and its staff.
 Mrs. Lilly was even known to have her chauffeur drive her to friends throughout the city to deliver flowers from the Oldfields cutting garden.

-The Tanner Orchard started as a small collection of trees at the beginning of the Landon family’s time here but was redesigned by Percival Gallagher to prominently feature an allée of apples, creating an idealized image of a commercial farm in miniature.
+This orchard started as a small collection of trees at the beginning of the Landon family’s time here but was redesigned by Percival Gallagher to prominently feature an allée of apples, creating an idealized image of a commercial farm in miniature.